supervisely-ecosystem/labels-spatial-distribution/README.md

 ### Step 3:  Open app

-Once app is started, new task appear in workspace tasks.
-Monitor progress from both "Tasks" list and from application page.
-To open report in a new tab click "Open" button.
+Once app is started, new page appear.
+You need to wait while application is starting.
+After that you will see full app page with some steps.

 <img src="https://i.imgur.com/BGZzUMt.jpg" />